Kiwi demanded to be served 'by a white girl' on British Airways flight

 Nelson went to university in New Zealand before moving to the UK.

-The married dad-of-three, lives in a $2.2 million five-bedroom house in Ascot, Berks, and earned $2900 a week.
+The married father-of-three, lives in a $2.2 million five-bedroom house in Ascot, Berks, and earned $2900 a week.

 The court heard Nelson subsequently lost job as an IT consultant at GlaxoSmithKline pharmaceutical company and was now considering moving his wife and three children back to New Zealand after 20 years in the UK.

-Defence lawyer Lauren Sales said Nelson's wife suffered from stress due to the allegation and was treated by paramedics in an ambulance at the court after seeing national press reports of the case.
+Defence lawyer Lauren Sales said Nelson's wife suffered from stress because of the allegation and was treated by paramedics in an ambulance at the court after seeing national press reports of the case.

 "They feel they cannot go to the gates of the school and stand in the playground."